Matanbenami12/Identify_small_objects_SSD/README.md

 We will do all again with SSD resnet and compare between SSD_mobilenet to SSD_resnet

+First SSD_mobilenet take us about 2 dayes to get under 1 and SSD_resnet take us 1 day

 Now let us see the diffrent
 i84p
 Model name	Speed (ms)	COCO mAP1	Outputs

 ssd_mobilenet_v1_coco	30	21	Boxes
 ssd_resnet_101_fpn_oidv4	237	38	Boxes

+we try  a real time image processing and found they distance to how to found a distance in a real time image processinggo here